dlip/envy.sh/README.md

 ## Includes

-To include another input, add the key `_INCLUDE` with the name of the input as the value.
+To include another input, add the key `_INCLUDE*` with the name of the input as the value.
 It supports any of the inputs listed above. eg:

 ```
-_INCLUDE=vault://secret/myapp/secrets
+_INCLUDE_SECRETS=vault://secret/myapp/secrets
-_INCLUDE=other.env
+_INCLUDE_OTHER=other.env
 VERSION=v1.0.0
 ENVIRONMENT=development
 ```